-This article will provide you with a comprehensive list of types of functional testing in software testing you may need to conduct during testing the software.
+This article will provide you with a comprehensive list of types of functional testing in software engineering you may need to conduct during testing the software.

 What is Functional Testing

 Functional testing is a type of software testing that checks the functionality of a software system and whether or not they work as expected.
 It involves performing tests that assess how well the system performs its every function by providing input and observing its output.
 If the output is matched with the expected result test pass, otherwise the test fails.

 Functional testing comes under black-box testing that may not need to have an understanding of internal logic.
 It can be performed by the manual testers or by the automation testers.
 Functional testing is further divided into multiple types of testing.

 There are different types of functional testing that software testers can do in order to ensure the quality and functionality of a software product.
 These tests include:

 Unit testing is a type of functional testing that checks the functionality of a unit.
 A unit is nothing but a module, component, or a single program of the application, which is a self-contained part of the application.
 Unit testing is white-box testing.
 It is mostly done by the developers as it requires logical or programming skills.

 Normally software testing is done by the testing engineers; however, developers also used to do some type of testing at the time of development like unit testing.

 They check the internal logic of the program like how programming statements work and make sure all the lines of the programs are executing correctly, whether they are getting their expected output or not with different types of inputs.

 Integration testing is a type of functional testing in which a developer or a tester checks the functionality of different parts of a software application as they are integrated together.
 They check the interactions between different parts of a system.
 This type of testing is often used to ensure that the various parts of the application work together as expected.
 It checks for compatibility between different parts of the system.